rcarrata/ocp4-azure-ipi/README.md

 ## 5. Platforms Tested

-* Tested from Fedora33 with Ansible 2.9.18 and python 3.8.6
+* Tested from Fedora33 with Ansible 2.9.18 and python 3.6
 * Openshift 4.6.x and Openshift 4.7.x
+* Latest Tested - 4.7.2